insieme/insieme/scripts/dependencies/README.md

         ...

 The `third_party_linker` can create these symlinks for you, it uses the same version of a package as defined in the related `package_` file.
+The folder `third_party` is created in the current working directory when invoking `third_party_linker`.

 ## Custom GCC